Coupled Model Intercomparison Project: CMIP Phase 6

 CMIP6 also aims to be consistent regarding common standards and documentation.
 To achieve that it includes methods to facilitate a wider distribution and characterization of model outputs, and common standard tools for their analyses.
 A number of guides has been created for data managers, modelers and users.

 A set of official/common forcings datasets are available for the studies under DECK, as well as several MIPS.
 That allows for more sensible comparisons on the model ensemble created under the CMIP6 umbrella.

 These common dataset forcings are stored and coordinated by input4MIPS (input datasets for Model Intercomparison Projects).
-Most of them are freely available here.